 By moving the session outdoors, we not only work through your concerns as we would do indoors but benefit from the environment as well.

 Ecotherapy is a broad term that covers many different ways of working outdoors, however, I primarily offer walking therapy sessions.

 We will start off at my indoor space in Hythe and walk a circular route that takes us away from the hustle and bustle of everyday life.

 I would strongly advise the use of sensible footwear!
 You don’t have to go ‘pro’, but 50 minutes walking in work shoes can be a little uncomfortable; this is, however, a suggestion and not a requirement.

-In fact, different weather can bring out different emotions and can really help the process.
+In fact, different weather can bring out different feelings and can really help the process.
 If it really is too much to go out in, we will use my room in Hythe or reschedule.

-No pressure at all, we can use my traditional in-door space instead.
+No pressure at all, we can use my traditional indoor space instead.